plafue/differ/README.md

 documents that may be relevant when performing a new software release (changes in gherkin/feature files, markdown documentation, etc).

 ![Screenshot](/misc/screenshot.png?raw=true "Screenshot")

+## Nanos gigantum humeris insidentes
+This project uses [freemarker](http://www.freemarker.org) as a templating engine, [codemirror](http://codemirror.org) (with light modifications waiting to be merged upstream) for diff visualisation and the usual suspects (guava, assertj, java 1.8, maven, commons-lang3, commons-cli, yadda yadda yadda...).